crhuber/kelp/README.md

 ## Troubleshooting

-Use inspect the cache and bin directories for your package
+Use inspect to open the cache and bin directories for your package

 `kelp inspect`